-Oct 22,2016) Economist Magazine they describe Putin’s domestic policy to reduce competition to favor his oligarchs.
+Economist Magazine describes Putin’s domestic policy to reduce competition to favor his oligarchs.
 They describe system he developed which Kirll Rogov, a Russian political economist describes as “soft legal constraints.”
-To quote from the Economist Magazine, “It involves writing the rules in such a way that to observe them is either prohibitively expensive or downright impossible to follow, then handing out licenses for cash payyments, to break those rules.”
+To quote from the Economist Magazine, “It involves writing the rules in such a way that to observe them is either prohibitively expensive or downright impossible to follow, then handing out licenses for cash payments, to break those rules.”
 Doesn’t this sound exactly like what has happened in our financial industry?
 The SEC and FINRA have made the rules (compliance) to run an independent brokerage firm as either prohibitively expensive or downright impossible to follow.
 In this way, they have eliminated the independent competition and have turned over the entire financial industry to the banks and large financial institutions.
 They allow these companies to break the rules and for the cost of a small fine, as compared to the large profit that they made in breaking the rules.
 In this way the large financial institutions feed the SEC, that guards their monopoly.
 In my opinion, my firm, Birkelbach Investments Securities Inc., was just one of the firms taken out of business using SEC and FINRA “soft legal constraints” as a tool of the oligarchy.
-In my opinion, with Trump functioning without restraints, he will favor his buddies, causing the United States to look more and more like Putin’s Russia and its economy, dominated by the privileged few 400 families (top tenth of 1%).
+In my opinion, with current administration is functioning without restraints, will favor their oligarchy buddies, causing the United States to look more and more like Putin’s Russia and its economy, dominated by the privileged few (top tenth of 1%).

-My fear is that, Now with a Trump presidency, this process has Big Corporations and the top 1%, dominating the financial industry and our economy and has left individuals, small businesses and the investing public very vulnerable.
+My fear is that this process has Big Corporations and the top 1%, dominating the financial industry and our economy and has left individuals, small businesses and the investing public very vulnerable.
 The general public, in my opinion, has become so weakened, that it is powerless to stop this crisis from progressing.